Cookie notice

 About the radar

-The China-EU FDI Radar is an on-going research initiative aimed at providing greater transparency on Chinese investments in Europe and currently covers nearly 800 acquisitions from 2010 up to the present.
-The data is made available to the public in an interactive map, which indicates the level of Chinese state-influence for each acquisition.
-This indication is based on a thorough, multi-level-analysis of the ultimate beneficial ownership (UBO) by Datenna.
+The China-EU FDI Radar is an ongoing research initiative aimed at providing greater transparency on Chinese investments in Europe and currently covers nearly 800 acquisitions from 2010 up to the present.
+The data is made available to the public in an interactive map, indicating the Chinese state influence level for each acquisition.
+This indication is based on a thorough, multi-level analysis of the ultimate beneficial ownership (UBO) by Datenna.

 01 /

 Chinese State-influenceOverall, our research showed 277 acquisitions where the Chinese state exudes a high risk of influence (29%).
-An acquisition with this significant risk amount of government influence means that the ultimate controlling shareholder is part of the Chinese government, for instance the State Council of the People’s Republic of China.
-Additionally, in 87 cases (11%), the risk of state influence is categorized as medium.
-In these cases, the Chinese government has substantial influence, but might not necessarily be seen as the controlling shareholder.
-Finally, the majority of the acquisitions (60%) has a low risk of state influence.
-Therein, the Chinese government has no substantial influence in the acquiring company.
+An acquisition with this significant risk amount of government influence means that the ultimate controlling shareholder is part of the Chinese government, for instance, the State Council of the People’s Republic of China.
+Additionally, in 87 cases (11%), the risk of state influence is categorised as medium.
+In these cases, the Chinese government has substantial influence but might not necessarily be seen as the controlling shareholder.
+Finally, the majority of the acquisitions (60%) have a low risk of state influence.
+Therein, the Chinese government has no substantial influence on the acquiring company.

 02 /